BardOfCodes/geolipi/README.md

 3) What to do about numerical precision?
 Also SDFs are almost often not exact (after boolean operations or scaling etc.)

 4) Aliasing - If we want beautiful output images, we need to do something about aliasing.
+This is supported in the SplitWeave repository.

 5) Which symbols should have 2D/3D explicit and which ones not?
 The code can be made more uniform in general.